 Expand our Product Portfolio to Communication Service Providers.
 Given the explosive growth of connected mobile broadband devices and the increasing need to backup, restore and share content across those devices, our objective is to play a vital role in monetizing those devices with our connect-sync-activate strategy.
 Methods of monetization may include licenses per device, maintenance fees, professional service fees, active user fees as well as data storage fees.
-The acquisition of Newbay Software, Limited and VoxMobili Limited has enabled us to expand the functionality of our Synchronoss Personal Cloud platform and improve the scalability of the existing NewBay and VoxMobili platforms to offer a more robust solution to our customers.
-Once our Synchronoss Personal Cloud solution deployment reaches critical mass, we believe we will be able to integrate the solution with other potential revenue generating offers from service providers and other customers.
+Our acquisitions of Newbay Software, Limited, VoxMobili Limited and the assets of F-Secure have enabled us to expand the functionality of our Synchronoss Personal Cloud platform and improve the scalability of these existing platforms to offer a more robust solution to our customers.
+We believe we will be able to integrate this solution with other potential revenue generating offers from service providers and other customers.

 Expanding into Enterprise Cloud.
-Following up on the success of our Synchronoss Personal Cloud offering, we have also leveraged that platform to support the increased need for cloud-based document sharing and collaboration needs in the Small and Medium Business (SMB) area.
+Following up on the success of our Synchronoss Personal CloudTM offering, we have also leveraged that platform to support the increased need for cloud-based document sharing and collaboration needs in the Small and Medium Business (SMB) area.
 SMB's rely heavily on CSP's for support of new trends, such as Bring Your Own Technology (BYOT/BYOD).
-Our Synchronoss WorkSpace offering is ideally suited for such solutions, as it assures an IT manager that employees can enhance productivity by using their own mobile devices, while complying with security and other IT policies.
+Our Synchronoss WorkSpaceTM offering combined with our Orbit platform acquired through our Goldman Sachs venture, are ideally suited for such solutions, as they are designed to assure an IT manager that employees can enhance productivity by using their own mobile devices, while complying with their internal security and other IT policies.

 Expand Into New Geographic Markets.
 Although the majority of our revenue has traditionally been generated in North America, we continue to expand globally.
-Today, we have several instances of our platforms deployed in Europe and new customer engagements with a variety of carriers, such as Vodafone to support their customers.
-In addition, our various acquisitions, including those of VoxMobili and Clarity in 2014 have helped expand our operations and customer engagements in Europe and the Asia-Pacific region.
+Today, we have several instances of our platforms deployed in Europe and new customer engagements with a variety of carriers, such as Virgin Mobil and British Telecom to support their customers.
+In addition, our various acquisitions, including those of assets of F-Secure in 2015 and VoxMobili and Clarity in 2014 have helped expand our operations and customer engagements in Europe and the Asia-Pacific region.
 We believe that the growth of connected devices will further drive opportunities to penetrate new geographic markets within the coming years.
 The Asia/Pacific and Latin America regions are of particular interest, as these markets experience similar trends to those that have driven growth in North America and Europe.

 Expand through Strategic Partnerships or Acquisitions.
 We are in the process of integrating our various acquisitions and we will continue to assimilate the synergies and efficiencies that these acquisitions may afford us.
-As we explore new opportunities, we continue to look for strategic partnership or acquisition candidates that may enable us to enter new markets or enhance our offerings.
+In 2015, we entered into ventures with Verizon on the Identity Access market and Goldman Sachs on BYOD with the goal of establishing a foothold and launch our entry in the enterprise market.
+As we explore new opportunities, we continue to look for strategic partnership or acquisition candidates that may enable us to more rapidly enter new markets or enhance our offerings.